COVID-19 Tax Updates

 2019 and 2020 Coronavirus Tax Relief

-- Federal income tax filing and payment deadline is postponed to July 15, 2020.
-Interest, penalty, and failure to pay calculations will be suspended during this time period.
+- Federal income tax filing and payment deadlines are postponed to July 15, 2020.
+Interest, penalty, and failure to pay calculations will be suspended during this period.

-- The postponement applies to both 2019 tax year payments and Q1 2020 estimated tax payments which would have been due on April 15, 2020.
+- The postponement applies to 2019 tax year payments, Q1 2020 estimated tax payments, and Q2 2020 estimated tax payments.

 - Calendar year trusts, estates, and C Corporations returns are also eligible for the July 15, 2020 extension.